-

 Clock synchronization must be allowed to set the clock backwards, otherwise it would compromise synchronization in general.
 However, this proposal suggests synchronization behavior could be split into two states.
 The below discussion also assumes that #8 is resolved.

-• The device is not synchronized: if the synchronized flag is cleared and the device suddenly starts receiving synchronization pulses, we expect that larger changes will be required to align the independent clocks.
-In this state, synchronization would proceed in the same way as it does now, with the added requirement that the synchronized flag would not be set until the clocks are deemed to be "aligned" (what aligned means here requires clarification).
+flag is cleared and the device suddenly starts receiving synchronization pulses, we expect that larger changes will be required to align the independent clocks.
+In this state, synchronization would proceed in the same way as it does now, with the added requirement that thesynchronized

-• device clock is late: in this case time needs to move forward; this is still allowed under this proposal since it preserves monotonic time;
+flag is set, then ongoing changes to the clock are expected to be small.
+In this case, we assume there are two possible kinds of correction:device clock is late: in this case time needs to move forward; this is still allowed under this proposal since it preserves monotonic time;

 If there is no way to efficiently implement this feature while keeping similar synchronization performance on existing devices, we might not want to do this.